alice-lg/alice-lg/README.md

 ## Alice-LG RPMs

-## Building Alice from scratch
+## Building Alice-LG from scratch
-_These examples include setting up your Go environment, if you already have set that up then obviousely you can skip that_
+__These examples include setting up your Go environment, if you already have set that up then you can obviously skip that__

-### TLDR CentOS 7:
+### CentOS 7:
 First add the following lines at the end of your ~/.bash_profile:
 ```
 GOPATH=$HOME/go